Flight and expulsion of Germans (1944–1950): Hungary

 In contrast to expulsions from other nations or states, the expulsion of the Germans from Hungary was dictated from outside Hungary.
 It began on 22 December 1944 when the Soviet Red Army Commander-in-Chief ordered the expulsions.
 In February 1945 the Soviet-dominated Allied Control Commission ordered the Hungarian Ministry of Interior to compile lists of all ethnic Germans living in the country.
 Initially the Census Bureau refused to divulge information on Hungarians who had registered as Volksdeutsche, but acceded under pressure from the Hungarian State Protection Authority.
 Three percent of the German pre-war population (about 20,000 people) had been evacuated by the Volksbund before that.
 They went to Austria, but many had returned.
 Overall, 60,000 ethnic Germans had fled.

-According to the West German Schieder commission report of 1956, in early 1945 between 30–35,000 ethnic German civilians and 30,000 military POW were arrested and transported from Hungary to the Soviet Union as forced labourers.
+According to the West German Schieder commission report of 1956, in early 1945 between 30 and 35,000 ethnic German civilians and 30,000 military POW were arrested and transported from Hungary to the Soviet Union as forced labourers.
 In some villages, the entire adult population was taken to labor camps in the Donbas.
 6,000 died there as a result of hardships and ill-treatment.

-Data from the Russian archives, which was based on an actual enumeration, put the number of ethnic Germans registered by the Soviets in Hungary at 50,292 civilians, of whom 31,923 were deported to the USSR for reparations labor implementing the Order 7161.
+Data from the Russian archives, which were based on an actual enumeration, put the number of ethnic Germans registered by the Soviets in Hungary at 50,292 civilians, of whom 31,923 were deported to the USSR for reparation labor implementing Order 7161.
 9% (2,819) were documented as having died.

 In 1945, official Hungarian figures showed 477,000 German speakers in Hungary, including German-speaking Jews, 303,000 of whom had declared German nationality.
 Of the German nationals, 33% were children younger than 12 or elderly people over 60; 51% were women.
-On 29 December 1945, the postwar Hungarian Government, obeying the directions of the Potsdam Conference agreements, ordered the expulsion of anyone identified as German in the 1941 census, or had been a member of the Volksbund, the SS, or any other armed German organisation.
+On 29 December 1945, the postwar Hungarian Government, obeying the directions of the Potsdam Conference agreements, ordered the expulsion of anyone identified as German in the 1941 census, or who had been a member of the Volksbund, the SS, or any other armed German organisation.
 Accordingly, mass expulsions began.
 The rural population was affected more than the urban population or those ethnic Germans determined to have needed skills, such as miners.
 Germans married to Hungarians were not expelled, regardless of sex.
-The first 5,788 expellees departed Wudersch on 19 January 1946.
+The first 5,788 expellees departed from Wudersch on 19 January 1946.